Packaging Policy Prospective Undergraduates

 = | Financial Need |

-Note: Non-California Residents pay Non-Resident Supplemental Tuition (currently estimated at $28,992 annually) in addition to charge paid by in-state students.
+Note: Non-California Residents pay Non-Resident Supplemental Tuition in addition to charge paid by in-state students.
 The university is unable to provide university grant support for this additional tuition cost included in the financial need.
 Federal loans, which must be repaid by you or your family, may help cover some or all of this cost.
 Any remaining amount remains the family’s responsibility.

-Your expected family contribution (EFC) is determined by the U.S. Department of Education's Central Processing System, using formulas determined by Congress and written into public law.
-Your own EFC is calculated based on the information you provide in your FAFSA (Free Application for Federal Student Aid).
+Your Student Aid Index (SAI) is determined by the U.S. Department of Education's Central Processing System, using formulas determined by Congress and written into public law.
+Your own SAI is calculated based on the information you provide in your FAFSA (Free Application for Federal Student Aid).
 Please note:

 -

-To secure the best funds available, you must file your FAFSA by March 2 and submit any additional requested documents by the May 1 deadline.
+To secure the best funds available, you must file your FAFSA by the extended April 2 deadline and submit any additional requested documents by the May 1 deadline for entering first year students, and June 1 for entering transfer students.

 -